stevebrownlee/classroom-objects/Part 3: Object Collections.md

 // Iterate teammate name array for (const teammateObject of teammateArray) {

 	// Append to the team variable's value.
-Use dot notation to access properties team += `
+	// Use dot notation to access properties on objects. team += `
 	Teammate: ${teammateObject.firstName} ${teammateObject.lastName}`
 }